Enable or Disable Bluetooth on Ubuntu Linux

 How to turn on or off Bluetooth on Ubuntu

-You can easily turn Bluetooth on or off directly within Ubuntu Linux using the system menu.
+Bluetooth can be turned on or off directly within Ubuntu Linux via the system menu.

 How to disable or enable Bluetooth on Ubuntu Linux

-To disable Bluetooth on Ubuntu Linux from the desktop, click the “Show Applications” button from the bottom left or press the Super key (WIN) on your keyboard.
+To disable Bluetooth on Ubuntu Linux from the desktop, click the "Show Applications" icon in the bottom-left corner, or press the Windows key on your keyboard.

 This will turn Bluetooth on or off.
 You can now exit the settings panel.